akarpisz/Baby-Monitor/README.md

 Test that the server works with “node index.js” while in the root repo folder.
 After that, visit the pi ip address on port 5000 (you can change the app’s port if needed in index.js).

 You should now be able to see the video from motion, and the off button should run a bash command shutting down the device.
 Reboot should reboot the device.

---Make it even better

--Docker
-This application is capable of running as a docker container for simplicity (simple if you're familiar with Docker).
-After cloning the repo to your local machine.

-Start by running:
-docker build -t <username>/<whatever-you-wish-to-title-the-app>

-the -t flag will "tag" or name the image so when you run "docker ps", it is easier to identify

-Then run:
-docker run -p <port-you-want-to-use>:5000 -d <username>/<whatever-you-tagged-the-app-as>
+You will have manually restart the application though, the logic is not there yet (could be done with cron @reboot, or turn this program into a linux service and have it start after whatever service makes sense for you and your situation)